caverac/agd-doc/install.rst

 To install make sure that all dependences are already installed and properly linked to python --python has to be able to load them--.
-Then cd to the local directory containing gausspy and type
+Then cd to the local directory containing GaussPy and install via

 .. code-block:: bash

     python setup.py install

-If you don't have root access and/or wish a local installation of gausspy then use
+If you don't have root access and/or wish a local installation of GaussPy then use

 .. code-block:: bash

     python setup.py install --user

-change the 'requires' statement in setup.py to include scipy and lmfit
+change the 'requires' statement in setup.py to include `scipy` and `lmfit`.